eficode/powershell-copilot-training/project/backlog.md

 3. **Performance**
    - Efficient execution on systems with limited resources
    - Progress indicators for long-running operations

+4. **Testing - Optional**
+   - Implement Pester tests for all functions
+   - Include unit tests for class methods and properties
+   - Mock external dependencies for consistent test results

 ### Documentation Requirements
 1. **Code Documentation**